edyu/wtf-zig-adt/README.md

 std.debug.print("All your code are belong to ", .{});
 switch (ed) {
-    // Zig switch uses , not | for mutiple options .Ed, .Edward => std.debug.print("{s}!\n", .{@tagName(ed)}),
+    // Zig switch uses , not | for multiple options .Ed, .Edward => std.debug.print("{s}!\n", .{@tagName(ed)}),
     // can use capture
     .Edmond, .Eduardo, .Edwin, .Eddy, .Eddie => |name| std.debug.print("this {s}!\n", .{@tagName(name)}),